Discrimination

 What is multiple discrimination?

-If a person is discriminated against on the basis of several characteristics, this is multiple discrimination.
+Multiple discrimination occurs when a person is discriminated against on the basis of several characteristics.
 Example: An applicant with a disability is structurally disadvantaged on the labor market due to her disability.
 She is also paid less because of her gender (see gender pay gap).
-The applicant experiences multiple discrimination due to her disability and gender (at different times).
+She experiences multiple discrimination based on disability and gender (at different times).

 Intersectional discrimination?

-If two or more grounds of discrimination cannot be considered separately, this is intersectional discrimination.
-Example: A Black student is denied access to a student party for no reason.
-Here, stereotypical and racist assumptions about the characteristics of age, gender and skin color merge.
-The student is discriminated against on the basis of the three interacting characteristics.
+Intersectional discrimination occurs when two or more grounds of discrimination interact in such a way that they cannot be considered separately.
+Example: A Black student is denied entry to a student party without justification.
+Here, stereotypical and racist assumptions about age, gender, and skin color intersect.
+The student is discriminated against on the basis of these interacting characteristics.

 Information on counseling

-Have you experienced or observed discriminatory behavior and don't know what to do?
-Then get in touch with us.
-Together we can clarify questions and consider how to proceed.
+Have you experienced or witnessed discriminatory behavior and are unsure what to do?
+Feel free to contact us.
+Together we will clarify your questions and consider possible next steps.

-Are you unsure whether you are affected or whether what you have experienced or observed was discrimination?
-Listen to your gut feeling.
-Unpleasant feelings often have a reason.
-In a confidential conversation, you can tell us about your experiences and/or observations and we can discuss together what next steps can be taken.
+Are you unsure whether you have been affected, or whether what you experienced or witnessed was discrimination?
+Trust your instincts — unpleasant feelings often have a reason.
+In a confidential conversation, you can tell us about your experiences and/or observations, and we can discuss possible next steps together.

-It can be helpful to make notes in advance.
-These can include a memory log with information about the time, place, people involved, perpetrators and witnesses.
+It may be helpful to make notes in advance.
+These can include a memory log with information about the time, place, people involved, perpetrators, and witnesses.
 You can find an example of a memory log here.

-Important: Contact the police or emergency services in an emergency!
+Important: In an emergency, contact the police or emergency services immediately.

 The police have a duty to prosecute.
-This means that the police must begin their investigation as soon as they are called.
+This means they must begin their investigation as soon as they are notified.

 Specific information on counseling in cases of sexualized violence can be found here.

-Our counseling service is aimed at all members and affiliates of TU Dortmund University: students, employees, professors from all departments and units of TU Dortmund University.
-In addition, anyone who is on campus in consultation with the university can also contact us.
-Anyone who has experienced or witnessed discrimination or sexualized violence by members of TU Dortmund University can also contact us.
+Our counseling services are available to all members and affiliates of TU Dortmund University: students, employees, and professors from all departments and units.
+In addition, anyone who is on campus with the university’s authorization may contact us.
+Anyone who has experienced or witnessed discrimination or sexualized violence by members of TU Dortmund University may also reach out to us.

-Important: You are at the center of the counseling.
+Important: You are at the center of the counseling process.
 No steps will be taken without your knowledge and/or consent.

-Do you want to know whether there are risks of discrimination in your area and how these can be reduced?
-Then we would also be happy to advise you!
+Would you like to know whether there are risks of discrimination in your area and how these can be reduced?
+We would be happy to advise you on this as well.